lu1a/lu1a/README.md

-## What's up people

-I am not actively using GitHub!
+## I am not actively using GitHub!

 I am out there exploring strange new architectures & programming languages.
 Gif related: me getting a grip on haskell circa 2024.